libretro/docs/docs/guides/latency.md

 * That emulation will always have an implicit 3 to 5 frames of input lag, and that therefore FPGA-based hardware will always hold a distinct advantage over software-based emulation.
 * That there's nothing one can do to avoid this

 RetroArch shatters these myths.
-It has been demonstratedy by independent researchers that a next-frame response time (≤16ms!) achievable with RetroArch!
+It has been demonstrated by independent researchers that a next-frame response time (≤16ms!) achievable with RetroArch!
 This means zero frames of input lag is achievable, indistinguishable from real hardware.

 Whoever told you that input lag was a given with emulators and that you needed FPGA in order to avoid this latency, should get him/herself acquainted with RetroArch.
 Post-RetroArch, latency indistinguishable from real hardware is perfectly possible!